ietf-llc/strategy-2020-consultation/DRAFT Strategic Plan 2020.md

   <tr>
    <td>24
    </td>
-   <td>Operational processes don’t take advantage of the features and efficiency gains of modern cloud apps
+   <td>Operational processes don’t take advantage of the features and efficiency gains of modern apps
    </td>
    <td>→
    </td>
-   <td>Operational processes empowered by a suite of modern, efficient and feature rich cloud apps
+   <td>Operational processes empowered by a suite of modern, efficient and feature rich apps
    </td>
   </tr>
 </table>